 Welcome to Costa Rica, the land of pura vida!
 After arriving at Juan Santamaría International Airport, in the capital of San José, a local representative will meet you and escort you to your hotel.
 The rest of the day you'll have free to explore the city at your leisure.

 Perhaps take a stroll through Mercado Central (Central Market), featuring over 200 shops, food stalls, and sodas (traditional restaurants).
-Then visit the Catedral Metropolitana (Metropolitan Church), whose interior combines Greek Orthodox, Neoclassical, and Baroque styles, and features wood carvings and stained-glass windows.
+Then visit the Catedral Metropolitana (Metropolitan Church), whose interior combines Greek Orthodox, neoclassical, and Baroque styles and features wood carvings and stained-glass windows.
 There's also a pair of popular museums in San José.
-The Museo del Oro Precolumbino (Pre-Columbian Gold Museum), holds a large collection of Pre-Columbian gold artifacts, and the Museo del Jade (Jade Museum) features the world's largest collection of pre-Columbian jade artifacts.
+The Museo del Oro Precolumbino (Pre-Columbian Gold Museum), holds a large collection of pre-Columbian gold artifacts, and the Museo del Jade (Jade Museum) features the world's largest collection of pre-Columbian jade artifacts.

 Be sure to explore Barrio Amón, a historic neighborhood home to cafetalero (coffee grower) mansions built during the late 19th and early 20th centuries.
 Many of this area's historic buildings have been converted into hotels, restaurants, and galleries, making Amón a popular bohemian district.
 For dinner, you might want to opt for a restaurant in the hills of Escazú.
 This elevated region on the western edge of the city offers panoramic views of the valley below.
 No matter where you go, though, the whole city is filled with delectable restaurants serving everything from traditional local to forward-thinking fusion cuisine.

-Day 2: San José to Tortuguero National Park
+Day 2: Transfer to Tortuguero National Park

 Rainforest on the banks of the Tortuguero River